yetanotherco/aligned_layer/docs/guides/1_operator_guide.md

 ### Option 2

-If you have ETH and need to convert it to WETH you can use the following command, that will convert 1 Eth to WETH.
+If you have ETH and need to convert it to WETH you can use the following command, which will convert 1 Eth to WETH.
 Make sure to have [foundry](https://book.getfoundry.sh/getting-started/installation) installed.
 Change the parameter in ```---value``` if you want to wrap a different amount: